QIWI-API/payments-docs/_reports_en.html.md

 SUM | Amount of the operation
-COMMISSION | Commission for the operation from the merchant USER_INFO | Masked card number or phone number (in case of QIWI Wallet payment) ID | `paymentId` operation number on the mercant's side MERCH | Merchant ID
+COMMISSION | Commission for the operation from the merchant USER_INFO | Masked card number or phone number (in case of QIWI Wallet payment) ID | `paymentId` operation number on the merchant's side MERCH | Merchant ID
 MERCH_SITE | Merchant `siteId` identifier
 PARENT_TRANSACTION_ID | Refunds include the number of the original payment operation